nus-cs2103-AY2021S2/tp/docs/team/zhanganli.md

     * Streamlined and cleaned up the User Guide frequently to match current implementations of Pawbook.

   * Developer Guide:
-    * Wrote Introduction, Purpose, Target User, Value Proposition, Use Cases, NFRs, User Stories, Find Command, View Command and Manual Testing.
+    * Wrote Introduction, Purpose, Target User, Value Proposition, Use Cases, NFRs, User Stories, Find Command, View Command, Manual Testing and Effort.
     * Completed Find Command, View Command and their respective sequence diagrams and activity diagrams, as well as their respective descriptions and explanations.
     * Cleaned up DeveloperGuide to ensure consistency before submission.